Skip to content

 What is vanilla?

 Vanilla beans (pods) are the fruits of the orchid Vanilla planifolia.
 Centuries ago, one could only purchase vanilla from Mexico, as the flowers required a local bee to pollinate and grow the precious pod.
 Thanks to the discovery of a hand pollination technique in 1841, orchids can now be cultivated in most tropical areas close to the equator.
-This step requires crucial know-how and must be carried out a few hours after the flower opens; otherwise, it wilts.
+This step requires specialised know-how and must be carried out a few hours after the flower opens; otherwise, it will wilt.

-Each blossom produces a single bean that is normally harvested after eight or nine months and then passes through a complex curing process before resembling the black-brown fragrant spice we all know.
+Each blossom produces a single bean, which is normally harvested after eight or nine months.
+The beans then pass through a complex curing process before becoming the black-brown fragrant spice we all know.
 This process usually involves four steps: soaking in hot water, sweating in a warm environment, drying for a few weeks, and conditioning (packing in boxes) to develop flavours.

 What are the benefits of vanilla?